shadab-entrepreneur/Shadab_Hussain_CV/README.md

 ## Extra-Curricular Activities
-- InsightSTEM Campus Ambassador at InsightSTEM for 2016-2017
+- InsightSTEM Campus Ambassador at *InsightSTEM* for 2016-2017
-- Team Member at Google Developer Group, Allahabad for 2015–Present
+- Team Member at *Google Developer Group*, Allahabad for 2015–Present
-- Microsoft Student Partner at Microsoft for 2014-2017
+- Microsoft Student Partner at *Microsoft* for 2014-2017
-- Secretary at Rotaract Club of United Institute of Technology for 2015-2016
+- Secretary at *Rotaract Club of United Institute of Technology* for 2015-2016
-- State Head of Uttar Pradesh at Space Development Nexus for 2015-2017
+- State Head of Uttar Pradesh at *Space Development Nexus* for 2015-2017
-- Firefox Student Ambassador at Mozilla Firefox for  for 2014-2017
+- Firefox Student Ambassador at *Mozilla Firefox* for 2014-2017
-- HackerRank Campus Ambassador at HackerRank for 2014-2017
+- HackerRank Campus Ambassador at *HackerRank* for 2014-2017
-- HackerEarth Campus Ambassador at HackerEarth for 2014-2017
+- HackerEarth Campus Ambassador at *HackerEarth* for 2014-2017
-- Climate Counsellor at International Center for Culture & Education for 2014-2015
+- Climate Counsellor at *International Center for Culture & Education* for 2014-2015
-- Director of International Services at Rotaract Club of United Institute of Technology for 2014-2015
+- Director of International Services at *Rotaract Club of United Institute of Technology* for 2014-2015

 ## Talks
-- Introduction to Big Data and Trends at United College of Engineering and Management, Allahabad in 2015
+- Introduction to Big Data and Trends at *United College of Engineering and Management, Allahabad* in 2015
-- How Technology Has Changed in The Last 20 Years at United Institute of Technology, Allahabad in 2014
+- How Technology Has Changed in The Last 20 Years at *United Institute of Technology, Allahabad* in 2014

 ## Conferences/Meetups